cyrilondon/rover-project/rover-web/README.md

 When an application throws an `com.game.domain.model.exception.EntityNotFoundException`, the `toResponse` method of the `EntityNotFoundMapper` instance will be invoked.

-Let us test this behaviour by invoking the GET method for an not existing Plateau
+Let us test this behaviour by invoking the GET method for an NOT existing Plateau

 ```java
 curl -v  GET -H "Content-Type: application/json" http://localhost:8080/game/v1/plateau/53567a5d-a21c-495e-80a3-d12adaf8585c/
 ```
-We get the expected Application Error Message in our Response `[ERR-002] Entity [Plateau] with Id [53567a5d-a21c-495e-80a3-d12adaf8585c] not found in the Application Repository`
+We get the expected HTTP Error Code 404 and the Application Error Message in our Response `[ERR-002] Entity [Plateau] with Id [53567a5d-a21c-495e-80a3-d12adaf8585c] not found in the Application Repository`, i.the right Application Error Code with the expected Application error message.

 ```java
 C:\cyril\rover-project\rover-web>curl -v  GET -H "Content-Type: application/json" http://localhost:8080/game/v1/plateau/53567a5d-a21c-495e-80a3-d12adaf8585c/